Get a head start on your veggie garden

 - Water!
 Water!
 Water!

 - Seedlings are sensitive and needy little plants!
 Make sure you are checking soil moisture daily and watering as needed.
-Make sure to not flood your seed cells, as you will risk having the seeds rot before they have time to germinate.
+Take care not to flood your seed cells, as you will risk having the seeds rot before they have time to germinate.

 1. Plant your seeds!

-Before you do anything, make sure to consult the back of your seed packets, the are the best cheat sheets for starting seeds!
-This will tell you right depth to plant your seeds and takes all the guesswork out of it.
+- Before you do anything, make sure to consult the back of your seed packets, they are the best cheat sheets for starting seeds!
+This will tell you the right depth to plant your seeds and take all the guesswork out of it.
 Always make sure you moisten the soil before seeding as this will help with germination.

-Place at least 2 seeds in each cell.
+- Place at least 2 seeds in each cell.
 This will help increase the probability of germination, and you can always thin them out to one plant per cell once they are larger.
-Once planted, make sure to water in your seeds!
-Keep track of what you are planting by labeling your cells and containers.
+Once planted, make sure to water your seeds!
+Keep track of what you’ve planted by labeling your cells and containers.

 2. Position your seed trays in a warm, sunny spot, or under a grow light!